xfffrank/Momo-Search/README.md

 ```

 ## Usage
 1. Demo.
-This will trigger a search for the query "NVIDIA stock news".
+This will trigger a search for the query "NVIDIA stock news today".
 ```bash
 python llm_search.py
 ```